zk4/epub2html/README.md

 - pdf generating is so ugly

 BUT! we have web browser which is a natural epub reader!
 Why dont we take advantage of it.
-So, the basic idea is converting epub to a big html,and keep the menu jump entries.That's it.
+So, the basic idea is converting epub to a big html.
+Simple but effective.

 ![](https://github.com/zk4/epub2html/blob/master/demo.gif?raw=true)